 Electronic devices (cell phones, laptops, etc.) are a convenience, not a right.
 They create a distraction for your fellow students.
 Cell phones are to be turned OFF while in a classroom.
+Checking your phone during class will result in points taken off from your participation grade.
 If you have a need to use a laptop computer for note-taking, please see me immediately.
-Although you may think you are being discreet, instructors know when you are texting.
+Although you may think you are being discreet, instructors know when you are texting, on Facebook or doing work for other classes.